 The moon on Lord Shiva’s head

-You must have observed that Maha shivaratri always comes on a moonless night.
+You must have observed that Maha Shivaratri always comes on a moonless night.
 This is done to ensure that the moon rose the next night.
 People worship the Shivalinga and consider it as a sign of fertility.
 And miraculously the day after the festival the trees are full of flowers as if to announce the start of spring.
-The earth seems rejuvenated and seems blessed by the fertility God.
+The earth seems rejuvenated and seems blessed by the fertility of God.

 Legend of Ganga

-The involvement of Ganga is another popular legend which is related to Maha Shivaratri.
+The involvement of Ganga is another popular legend that is related to Maha Shivaratri.
 Ganga’s descent from the heavens to the earth has been narrated in the Hindu mythological epic of Ramayana.
 From this legend comes the ritual of giving a holy bath to the Shiva linga with the sacred water of Ganga.

-According to this legend, while Goddess Ganga was descending to the earth from heaven, Lord Shiva held out his thick matted hair to catch the river ganga.
+According to this legend, while Goddess Ganga was descending to the earth from heaven, Lord Shiva held out his thick matted hair to catch the river Ganga.
 This smooth journey of the river to the soil washed away the ashes of the ancestors.
 The Ganga, thus, became an attribute of Shiva and therefore Shiva is also known as Gangadhara – the beholder of river Ganga.
 On the basis of this mythological story, people walk all the way down to the powerful Shivalingas with naked feet carrying Gangajal and give him a bath with the holy water.